 Breed review: Finnish Lapphund

-Smart, friendly and always alert, the Finnish Lapphund is the perfect family companion.
+Finnish Lapphund dogs are renowned for being smart, friendly and alert.
+The Finnish Lapphund is the perfect family companion.
 Boasting an active personality and an intelligent mind, they are lovable and very affectionate.
 Put simply, this is a home dog which just loves its owner and enjoys being surrounded by a loving family.

 The History of the Finnish Lapphund